Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Setenil de las Bodegas

-The next stop takes us to Setenil, where the houses are embedded in the living rock.
-This amazing village offers a unique experience between shadow, stone and tradition, revealing the magic that is only born from the union between nature and home.
+Setenil de las Bodegas, where houses are carved into the living rock.
+This stunning village offers a unique experience amid shade, stone, and tradition, revealing the magic that arises only from the union of nature and home.

 Castellar de la Frontera